o3de/community/Migration Guides/Lumberyard to O3DE/Misc-Documents/Keystone-Slice-Converter/README.md

  - Slice instances that have entity references that point "forward" to other slice instances that haven't been converted yet.
  - The serialized information about the component order is incorrect.
 See this PR for what the correct serialized form should look like : https://github.com/o3de/o3de/pull/8146/files

- - Levels having entities using SCs might be broken after being converted by the tool if the SCs are having nodes with assigned entity IDs(For example: GetWorldTranslation, GetWorldTransform...).
-See ticket
+ - Levels having entities using Script Canvases might be broken after being converted by the tool if the Script Canvases have nodes with assigned entity IDs(For example: GetWorldTranslation, GetWorldTransform...).

 **Error rendering macro 'jira'** null